thestormforge/optimize-controller/docs/lifecycle.md

 [![Timeline](images/timeline.png)](images/timeline.png)

-Note: If the Red Sky Ops Controller is not configured to use an API server, you can suggest trial configurations manually using `redskyctl suggest`.
+Note: If the Red Sky Ops Controller is not configured to use an API server, you can generate trial configurations manually using `redskyctl generate trial`.
 The Experiment process then starts with the _Create Trial_ step instead of _Reconcile Experiment_.

-(`redskyctl suggest` can still be used with a server configured, but the suggestion will be sent to the server to be queued.)
+(`redskyctl suggest` can be used with a server configured, but the suggestion will be sent to the server to be queued.)

 ## Experiment Creation